 Master of Science in biology: cellular and molecular biology concentration requirements:

 Students in this concentration must satisfy both the program requirements above and the university's degree requirements for graduate students.
 In addition, when completing the program requirements above,

-- Completion of a research thesis in an area of cellular or molecular biology,
+- The research thesis must be in an area of cellular or molecular biology, and

 |MIC 516||Prokaryotic Molecular Genetics||4|

 |BIO 532||Biology of Cancer||2|

 |BIO 535||Molecular Biology||3|

 |BIO 537||Plant Growth and Development||3|

 |BIO 543||Molecular Mechanism of Disease and Drug Action||3|

 |BIO 714||Advanced Genetics||3|